 You may qualify for a CSBG Scholarship of between $500 and $3,000 if you're a resident of Chicago and your income falls below a specific threshold.

 It's also worth seeing if your college or career school offers a payment plan.
 You might be able to pay off any remaining educational costs through monthly installments that fit your budget.

 Is Chicago an expensive place to live off-campus?

 For such a large and world-famous city, many people consider the cost of living in Chicago to be fairly reasonable.
-That said, overall costs in the Chicago metro area are a little higher than the national average, according to Sperling's BestPlaces.
-Compared to the statewide and U.S. averages, the average monthly rent in the Chicago area is higher for both studio and one-bedroom residences ($915 and $1,044, respectively).
+That said, overall rental costs in the Chicago metro area are a little higher than the national median.
+Compared to the Illinois medians, the monthly rent in the Chicago area is higher for both studio and one-bedroom residences: $924 and $991, respectively.

 Is Chicago a good city for students who don't have a car?

 One of the many perks of attending a vocational school, technical college, or university in Chicago is that the public transportation system is highly convenient.

 The Chicago Transit Authority (CTA) is America's second-largest public transit system.
 It offers buses and trains that run throughout the city at reasonable rates.
 Plus, some schools offer a free U-Pass option, which enables full-time students to take advantage of unlimited CTA rides while they are enrolled.